Our Foundation

-Assistive Futures emerges as an epistemically grounded, computationally ambitious initiative rethinking what it means to design technologies with, for, and led by Persons with Disabilities.
-We reject colonial assistive imports that lock African users into dependency, surveillance, and inaccessible proprietary ecosystems.
+Assistive Futures emerges as an epistemically grounded, computationally ambitious initiative rethinking what it means to design technologies with, for, and led by Persons with Disabilities (PWDs).

 First fully indigenous Uganda Sign Language (USL) AI ecosystem with real-time bidirectional translation and educational tools.